AKSHITA-NEGI20/Credit-Card-Data-Analysis-India/README.md

 The dataset likely contains various features related to credit card spending habits, such as:

-Customer ID: Unique identifier for each customer.
+Customer ID: Unique identifier for each customer

-Age: Age of the customer.
+Age: Age of the customer

-Gender: Gender of the customer (male/female).
+Gender: Gender of the customer (male/female)

-Income: Annual income of the customer.
+Income: Annual income of the customer

-Spending Score: Score assigned based on spending behavior.
+Spending Score: Score assigned based on spending behavior

-Credit Limit: Maximum credit limit assigned to the customer.
+Credit Limit: Maximum credit limit assigned to the customer

-Transaction Count: Number of transactions made by the customer.
+Transaction Count: Number of transactions made by the customer